Emerging treatments

 While tetrabenazine is available for the management of chorea in patients with Huntington’s disease in most countries, other VMAT2 inhibitors are not as widely available as yet.
 Deutetrabenazine has been approved by the US Food and Drug Administration (FDA) for the treatment of chorea in Huntington’s disease, but is not approved in Europe as yet.
 The US approval follows positive results from the FIRST-HD and ARC-HD studies.[104][105]
 Deutetrabenazine has a similar mode of action to tetrabenazine, but is longer-acting and has less metabolic variability.
 One head-to-head study with tetrabenazine has not yet been completed, but it is possible that deutetrabenazine may have fewer adverse effects compared with tetrabenazine.
 Valbenazine has also been approved in the US for the treatment of chorea in Huntington’s disease, but has not been approved in Europe as yet.
 The drug was tested in one phase 3, randomised, double-blind clinical trial (KINECT-HD).[106]

-A number of clinical trials of potential disease-modifying agents for symptomatic Huntington's disease gene carriers have been carried out and reported, but none has demonstrated clinically significant efficacy.
-They have, however, demonstrated the feasibility of running large-scale phase 3 trials in Huntington’s disease cohorts.
-Perhaps the most promising approaches with regard to disease modification are the emerging therapies aimed at lowering levels of mHTT (mutant huntingtin) protein by targeting either the DNA or the RNA of the mHTT gene.
-RNA targeting can be achieved by using antisense oligonucleotides (ASOs), RNA interference (RNAi), or small molecule splicing inhibitors.
+A number of clinical trials of potential disease-modifying agents for symptomatic Huntington's disease gene carriers have been carried out and reported, demonstrating the feasibility of running large-scale phase 3 trials in Huntington’s disease cohorts.
+Perhaps the most promising approaches with regard to disease modification are the emerging therapies aimed at lowering levels of mHTT protein by targeting either the DNA or the RNA of the mHTT gene.
+Aside from RNAi therapeutics (such as AMT-130 above), RNA targeting can also be achieved by using antisense oligonucleotides (ASOs) or small molecule splicing inhibitors.
 Several ASOs have undergone trials.
-In a first human phase 1b/2a study, dose-dependent reductions of mHTT were observed in participants treated with non-allele-selective ASO (delivered intrathecally), which were also safe and well tolerated.[107]
-However, no clinical improvement was seen in a phase 3 study (GENERATION-HD1).[108]
-One phase 2 trial targeting younger patients with lower disease burden is ongoing (GENERATION-HD2).[109]
-An interim review of a phase 2 clinical trial of the oral small molecule splicing modifier PTC518 found a beneficial effect on central nervous system biomarkers and clinical outcomes.[110]
-Gene therapy using RNAi (AMT-130) is undergoing a 12 month blinded phase 1/2 trial with a 4 year open-label extension.[111]
+In a first human phase 1b/2a study, dose-dependent reductions of mHTT were observed in participants treated with non-allele-selective ASO (delivered intrathecally), which were also safe and well tolerated.[111]
+However, no clinical improvement was seen in a phase 3 study (GENERATION-HD1).[112]
+One phase 2 trial targeting younger patients with lower disease burden is ongoing (GENERATION-HD2).[113]
+An interim review of a phase 2 clinical trial of the oral small molecule splicing modifier PTC518 found a beneficial effect on central nervous system biomarkers and clinical outcomes.[114]

 Mercaptamine